 Consider a bank that has 1000 outstanding loans (including residential and commercial) worth $1m, each with a maturity of 10 years.
 Thus the total loan portfolio of a bank is $1bn.
 For ease of understanding, we’ll assume the rate of interest on all these loans is the same at 10%, and the cash flow is similar to a bond wherein the borrower makes annual interest payments every year and pays the principal amount at the end.

 - An investment bank purchases the loans from the bank for $1bn(the bank might charge some fees in addition).

 - annual cash flow from loans would be 10% x 1bn = $100mn

 - cashflow in 10th year = $1.1bn

-- Now, assuming the investment bank pools these loan assets and repackages them into 3 tranches: 300,000 units of senior tranche; 400,000 units of mezzanine tranche and 300,000 units of equity tranche worth $1000 each.
+- Now, assuming the investment bank pools these loan assets and repackages them into three tranches: 300,000 units of the senior tranche, 400,000 units of the mezzanine tranche, and 300,000 units of equity tranche worth $1000 each.

-- Since the risk for Senior tranche is lowest, let’s say the coupon arrived at for them is $70 per unit.
-Resulting in an yield of 7% for them
+- Since the risk for the Senior tranche is lowest, let’s say the coupon arrived at for them is $70 per unit.
+Resulting in a yield of 7% for them

-- For Mezzanine tranche, considering the coupon amount arrived at is $90 per unit, giving them 9% yield
+- For the Mezzanine tranche, considering the coupon amount arrived at is $90 per unit, giving them a 9% yield

 - Now for the Equity tranche, the coupon amount will be the remaining sum left after paying off Senior and Mezzanine